+The extraction of mineral resources (sand, oil, gravel, etc.).

+• Water for shipping.

-- The extraction of mineral resources (sand, oil, gravel etc.), - water for shipping, - hydropower plants not built according to the strategic recommendations of the World Commission on Dams (WCD) or the Hydropower Sustainability Assessment (HAS) Protocol, and - irrigation water not provided on a sustainable basis.
+▶ Hydropower plants not built according to the strategic recommendations of the World Commission on Dams (WCD) or the Hydropower Sustainability Assessment (HSA) Protocol.

+Irrigation water not provided on a sustainable basis.

 The Guidance Document will guide the user through a step-by-step process that will enable the user to independently conduct an economic valuation of ecosystem services using a customized benefit transfer approach and market prices evaluation.
 As far as possible, each step is accompanied by an illustrative example.
 Additionally, in Annex II a proposal for an outline of a tier 1 economic valuation report is presented.

-1The TDA/SAP Guidance is under revision at the moment.

-The steps incorporate
+The steps incorporate:

-- the identification of ecosystems and ecosystem services present in the IW area/project (including a checklist to select them for analysis), - a guidance to obtaining local market prices to assess the value of e.g. food and building materials, - a guidance how to use the repository of original valuation studies, and - a guidance to the benefit transfer methodology.
+▶ The identification of ecosystems and ecosystem services present in the IW area/project (including a checklist to select them for analysis).

+► A guidance to obtaining local market prices to assess the value of e.g. food and building materials.

+► A guidance how to use the repository of original valuation studies.

+• A guidance to the benefit transfer methodology.